 4. I Survived the Children's Blizzard of 1888

-First off, if you haven't introduced your learner to the I Survived series, it is definitely a must-read.
-In fact, I love these books so much I also included a book from the series in my favorite novels for spring.
+First, if you haven't introduced your learner to the I Survived series, it is a must-read.
+In fact, I love these books so much that I also included a book from the series in my favorite novels for spring.

-These books introduce learners to historical events in a way that is approachable and engaging.
+These books introduce learners to historical events in an approachable and engaging way.
 They go far beyond the typical introduction historical fiction often gives, as each story follows a fictional character as they live through some of the most devastating historical events imaginable.

-In this book, readers follow an 11-year old named John Hale as he works to acclimate to his new home in the Dakotas.
-In addition to watching John manage the struggle of being the new kid in a totally foreign landscape (he's a city boy at heart), your students will learn all about the unexpected blizzard that hit the area without warning in 1888.
+In this book, readers follow an 11-year-old named John Hale as he works to acclimate to his new home in the Dakotas.
+In addition to watching John struggle to be the new kid in a totally foreign landscape (he's a city boy at heart), your students will learn all about the unexpected blizzard that hit the area without warning in 1888.

 After temperatures dropped to sub-freezing levels and 10 feet of snowfall within hours, the event left hundreds dead.
 Yet somehow, John survives even after he gets lost in the snowstorm.
 This is a great historical fiction book for 4th graders.

 Cross-curricular connections: Weather, Urban vs. Rural, Westward Expansion